DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Also on the landing page is a global graph view of all content on my site.
 This is inspired by the graph views implemented in [Quartz](https://quartz.jzhao.xyz/features/graph-view) and [Obsidian](https://help.obsidian.md/plugins/graph).
 I chose to roll my own implementation from scratch, making use of the HTML `<canvas>` element to render the nodes.

 Most graph view systems show the association between individual pages based on how they link to one another, but, as my site is already rather complex, I chose to forgo this.
-Any system capable of identifying all these relationships would incur significantly longer build times that would exponentially increase as the amount of content grows.
+Any system capable of identifying all these relationships would incur significantly longer build times that would quadratically increase as the amount of content grows.
 Speaking of which, given the amount of content on this site, it would also be extremely visually noisy, making it almost useless on a global scale.

 As such, my implementation does not show direct associations between pages beyond hierarchy and is perhaps better described as a visual sitemap [^2] -- especially as it pulls in my [`sitemap.xml`](/sitemap.xml) for data.
 I have excluded paginated pages, as I don't see any benefit from them appearing in the graph.